biocorecrg/RNAseq_course_2019/docs/module2.md

 As an example we will show how to access the data for Gencode and Ensembl:

+In Gencode we can retrieve the gene annotations in the first link (Comprehensive gene annotation, chr) and the genome where is indicated **Genome sequence, primary assembly (GRCh38)**.
+Transcript sequence is also available in case you want to use the transcriptome as a reference.
+The data we are going to use are from version [**v29**](https://www.gencodegenes.org/human/release_29.html)

 |Gencode website|
 | :---:  |
 |<img src="images/gencode_1.png" width="800" align="middle" />|
 |<img src="images/gencode_2.png" width="800" align="middle" />|

-In Gencode we can retrieve the gene annotations in the first link (Comprehensive gene annotation, chr) and the genome where is indicated **Genome sequence, primary assembly (GRCh38)**.
-Transcript sequence is also available in case you want to use the transcriptome as a reference.
+In Ensembl you can get the information after choosing the genome and clicking on **Download DNA sequence (FASTA)** and then **Homo_sapiens.GRCh38.dna_rm.primary_assembly.fa.gz** if you don't want to look at haplotypes and patches and instead **Homo_sapiens.GRCh38.dna_rm.toplevel.fa.gz** if you want to include them.

 |Ensembl website|
 | :---:  |
 |<img src="images/ensembl_1.png" width="800" align="middle" />|
 |<img src="images/ensembl_2.png" width="800" align="middle" />|
 |<img src="images/ensembl_3.png" width="800" align="middle" />|

-In Ensembl you can get the information after choosing the genome and clicking on **Download DNA sequence (FASTA)** and then **Homo_sapiens.GRCh38.dna_rm.primary_assembly.fa.gz** if you don't want to look at haplotypes and patches and instead **Homo_sapiens.GRCh38.dna_rm.toplevel.fa.gz** if you want to include them.

 ### Data formats